• Skip to main content

 Slices of Texas toast garlic bread are topped with melted cheese.

-Easy Cheesy Texas Toast Garlic Bread Recipe
+Homemade Texas Toast Recipe

 Sharon Rigsby